ecmwf/anemoi-datasets/docs/using/missing.rst

 This code below will throw an exception if ``ds[i]`` or ``ds[i+1]`` are missing dates.
-Because we iterate over the whole dataset, we are garanteed to fail if there are any missing dates.
+Because we iterate over the whole dataset, we are guaranteed to fail if there are any missing dates.

 .. literalinclude:: code/iterating_missing_dates1_.py